Overview

 The exhibition’s title, Eyes that Listen, Ears that See, points to the most striking parallel in their work: both John Cage and Joseph Beuys radically changed conventional modes of perception in their respective practices.
 From the very beginning, Cage’s compositional work was closely intertwined with the visual arts, while the acoustic played an essential role in Beuys’s sculptural thinking.
 Their approaches were not limited to a purely aesthetic dimension but strived to transform human consciousness and inspire social change.

-The impact of John Cage's performances went far beyond music into the visual arts and art theory.
+The impact of John Cage’s performances went far beyond music into the visual arts and art theory.
 Excerpts from the single existing tape recording of these lectures can be experienced within the exhibition as a complementary sound layer.
-Regarded as a pivotal moment in the history of music, Cage's presence in Darmstadt was also the initial spark for the FLUXUS movement in Germany, which became an essential point of contact between Cage and Beuys in the 1960s.
-During this period, Nam June Paik became a mutual friend of both artists - and a frequent artistic collaborator.
+Regarded as a pivotal moment in music history, Cage’s presence in Darmstadt was also the initial spark for the FLUXUS movement in Germany, which became an essential point of contact between Cage and Beuys in the 1960s.
+During this period, Nam June Paik became a mutual friend of both artists – and a frequent artistic collaborator.

-In 1963, Joseph Beuys, together with George Maciunas and Nam June Paik, organised the FESTUM FLUXORUM FLUXUS.
-This two-day event took place in the auditorium of the Düsseldorf Art Academy, where Beuys was a professor at the time.
-Often overlooked in the historical accounts of the event, John Cage gave a concert which was documented in photographs by Reiner Ruthenbeck, on view in the exhibition.
+In 1963, Joseph Beuys, together with George Maciunas and Nam June Paik, organised the FESTUM FLUXORUM FLUXUS in the auditorium of the Düsseldorf Art Academy, where Beuys was a professor at the time.
 For Beuys, who performed his first-ever actions at the festival, FLUXUS provided decisive impulses for his burgeoning performative practice.
+In July 1964, John Cage gave a concert at the Düsseldorf Art Academy – a performance often overlooked in the historical accounts of the events initiated by Beuys during his teaching years.
+The concert was documented by Reiner Ruthenbeck in a number of photographs, a selection of which are on view in the exhibition.

 For both Joseph Beuys and John Cage, it was essential that all senses and materials weighed equally in their artistic processes, including speaking and listening, sound and silence.
 This exhibition retraces – through an exploration of their work apart and together – the central concern that they shared: that of overcoming the distinction between art and life.